pwn20wndstuff/Undecimus/README.md

 * Option to restore RootFS
 * Button to restart device
 * Button to open Cydia in case it doesn't appear on the Home Screen
+* Label to show the days left till the application expires
 * Working debugserver
 * An awesome UI

-## What is done on the technical side?
+## The technical side
 * Exploit kernel_task
 * Get kernel base
 * Find offsets